default-output-block.skip-main

 Te Pāti Māori has formally declined an invitation from Te Rūnanga ā Iwi o Ngāpuhi to attend a hui in Kaikohe this Sunday, citing advice from senior Te Tai Tokerau leaders and concerns about ongoing legal processes.

-In a letter sent today to Ngāpuhi chair, Mane Tahere, it said the party had been “advised by multiple rangatira of Te Tai Tokerau not to attend at this time” and that attendance “may be seen as interfering” with internal legal matters still before the party.
+In a letter sent on Thursday to Ngāpuhi chair, Mane Tahere, it said the party had been “advised by multiple rangatira of Te Tai Tokerau not to attend at this time” and that attendance “may be seen as interfering” with internal legal matters still before the party.
 Those matters refer to legal action currently underway from Mariameno Kapa-Kingi, it is understood.

 “We acknowledge and appreciate the intention behind your invitation and remain committed to the wellbeing of our people and to appropriate kōrero at the right time and in the right way,” the letter concluded.